World Heritage Site Shirakami Sanchi (Tomeyama, Happo Town, Akita Prefecture): A power spot beech forest

 Recommended nearby store "LABO and CAFE YAMAMOTO

-Recommended group travel product】 "World Heritage Site Shirakami Sanchi Trekking (Tomeyama) and Yamori Isaribi Hot Springs One-day Trip by Resort Shirakami" starting and ending at Akita Station.
+Tour has ended】 "World Heritage Site Shirakami Sanchi Trekking (Tomeyama) and Yamori Isaribi Hot Springs One-day Trip by Resort Shirakami" departing from and arriving at Akita Station.

-JR East Travel Service Center Akita introduces recommended group travel products departing from and arriving at Akita Station.
+JR East Travel Service Center Akita introduces recommended group travel products to and from Akita Station.

-Shirakami Sanchi (World Heritage Site) Trekking (Tomeyama) and One-day Trip to Yamori Isaribi Hot Springs by Resort Shirakami"
+Shirakami Sanchi World Heritage Trekking (Tomeyama) and One-day Trip to Yamori Isaribi Hot Springs by Resort Shirakami"

 ■Departure Dates